Back

 Here are a few tips to make things go a little more smoothly:

-Be assertive: If your loved one has special needs that don't allow them to advocate for themselves.
-Make sure that you are available to speak up.
-Let staff know what types of things may alarm or upset the patient, things that will keep them calm, things they may have reacted badly to in the past, etc. Always be respectful, but don't be afraid to speak up!
+If your child with autism has special needs that don’t allow them to advocate for themselves, make sure that you are available to speak up.
+Let staff know what types of things may alarm or upset the patient, things that will keep them calm, things they may have reacted badly to in the past, etc. Always be respectful, but don’t be afraid to speak up!